 Relative Estimating, Velocity, and Normalizing Story Point Estimating

-Agile Teams use relative estimating [2, 3] to estimate the size of a story in story points.
+Agile teams use relative estimating to estimate the size of a story in story points [2, 3].
 With relative estimating, the size (effort) for each story is estimated relative to the size of other stories.
 The team’s velocity for an iteration is equal to the sum of the size of all the stories completed in the iteration.
-Knowing a team’s velocity assists with planning and is a key factor in limiting WIP, as teams simply don’t take on more stories than their prior velocity would allow.
+Knowing a team’s velocity assists with planning and is a key factor in limiting Work in Process (WIP), as teams simply don’t take on more stories than their prior velocity would allow.
 Velocity is also used to estimate how long it takes to deliver larger Features or Epics, which are likewise estimated in story points.

 Normalizing Story Point Estimating